douglaspasqualin/Bench-20-STM/README.md

 ## Environment
 To run the experiments, we have used a Xeon machine with 8 sockets/NUMA nodes.
-Each socket has 12 cores totalling 96 cores.
+Each socket has 12 cores totalling 96 cores (192 threads).
 For more details, please see the file [xeon.png](xeon.png)

 ## Prerequisites
 The following packages/applications must be installed.
 All packages are debian based (apt install):